OMNI-SLO-Monitoring/database-service/README.md

 Go to localhost:3000/response-modification to customize the settings: Response type, response time and cpu utilization value.

-With localhost:3000, one gets the status of the database-service.
+With localhost:3000, one gets the status of the database service.
 This is again adjustable by toggling the Request Type Success checkbox and the response time of the response on localhost:3000/response-modification.

 With localhost:3000/cpu, one gets the cpu utilization value of the database service.